 The volume of a cylinder is the density of the cylinder which signifies the amount of material it can carry or how much amount of any material can be immersed in it.
-It is given by the formula, πr2h, where r is the radius of the circular base and h is the height of the cylinder.
+Cylinder’s volume is given by the formula, πr2h, where r is the radius of the circular base and h is the height of the cylinder.
 The material could be a liquid quantity or any substance which can be filled in the cylinder uniformly.
-This has been explained in this article briefly along with solved examples for better understanding.
-Apart from the volume of cylinder definition, its formula, derivation, the surface area is also discussed here.
+Check volume of shapes here.

 The cylinder is a three-dimensional shape having a circular base.
 A cylinder can be seen as a set of circular disks that are stacked on one another.
 Now, think of a scenario where we need to calculate the amount of sugar that can be accommodated in a cylindrical box.

 Volume of a Cylinder Formula

 A cylinder can be seen as a collection of multiple congruent disks, stacked one above the other.
 In order to calculate the space occupied by a cylinder, we calculate the space occupied by each disk and then add them up.
 Thus, the volume of the cylinder can be given by the product of the area of base and height.

 For any cylinder with base radius ‘r’, and height ‘h’, the volume will be base times the height.